kedro-org/awesome-kedro/README.md

 - [kedro-datasets](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-datasets) - A collection of Kedro data connectors.
 - [kedro-docker](https://pypi.org/project/kedro-docker/) - Makes it easy to package Kedro projects with Docker.
 - [kedro-dolt](https://www.dolthub.com/blog/2021-06-16-kedro-dolt-plugin/) - Allows you to expand the data versioning abilities of data scientists and engineers
+- [kedro-fast-api](https://bitbucket.org/indiciumtech/kedro_fast_api/src/master/) - kedro fast-api is a kedro plugin to easily create a fast-api for a kedro project for models' deployment.
 - [kedro-great](https://github.com/tamsanh/kedro-great) - The easiest way to integrate Kedro and Great Expectations.
 - [kedro-grpc-server](https://pypi.org/project/kedro-grpc-server/) - Creates a gRPC server for your kedro pipelines.
 - [kedro-kubeflow](https://github.com/getindata/kedro-kubeflow) - Lets you run and schedule pipelines on Kubernetes clusters using Kubeflow Pipelines.